php-riak/php_riak/README.md

 ## Building
 First make sure the depencies above and PHP are installed properly.

-In a terminal make sure you are in project root, then run the following scripts
+In a terminal make sure you are in project root, then run the following commands

 	phpize
 	./configure
-	make install

-To install the extension

 	sudo make install

 Module is now installed but it needs to be added to the appropriate php.ini as well, this can be done by adding the following line to your php.ini

 	extension=riak.so

-All done!
+Migh vary depending on you php installation though.

 ## Usage
 TODO